What Should I Know Before Starting Testosterone Therapy?

 2. A physical examination

-3. Blood tests to measure testosterone levels and other important health markers
+3. An initial blood test to measure testosterone levels and other important health markers

 Your healthcare provider will also assess your prostate health, usually through a prostate-specific antigen (PSA) test and a digital rectal exam.
 This assessment is important because TRT can potentially affect prostate health.